36th Wing: Shakey the Pig

 Shakey the Pig is the wild boar mascot of 36th Munitions Squadron at Andersen AFB.
 The first boar given this name was captured in the late 1970s from the jungle near the munitions flight storage area, with the intention of slaughtering the animal and cooking it on a barbecue.
 The airmen relented and kept it as a mascot.
 When the incumbent mascot dies, another is caught from the jungle to take its place.
-It is rumoured that some Shakeys "were the guests of honor at more barbecues than people might imagine" and MSgt David Torelli has said at least one Shakey "was the main course at a local wedding dinner."
+It is rumored that some Shakeys "were the guests of honor at more barbecues than people might imagine" and MSgt David Torelli has said at least one Shakey "was the main course at a local wedding dinner."